 Particles in emission outlet streams of various manufacturing processes need to be measured to meet health, safety and environmental regulations.
-The Goyen range of Particulate Emission Monitors such as the EMP6 and EMP7 use ISE and Triboelectric technology for emissions monitoring and broken bag detection purposes in stand-alone or networked configurations.
+The Goyen Mecair range of Particulate Emission Probes such as the FFD, and the FFA , use a unique probe electrification technology which outperforms conventional triboelectric systems for emissions monitoring and broken bag detection.

-The EMP7 and EMP6 heads are typically mounted through the wall of a duct carrying the moving particles so that the probe is exposed to the particles.
+The FFD, and FFA heads are typically mounted through the wall of a duct carrying the moving particles so that the probe is exposed to the particles.
 The gas stream often exhausts to atmosphere (such as in a stack), but these emission monitors are equally suited to detecting particles in motion in a gas stream under other conditions, for example pneumatically-conveyed or gravity-fed particles.

 Pentair Goyen | Mecair FFD, and FFA Particulate Emission Probes are used around the world to measure particle concentrations and detect filter failures from various configurations: bag filters, cartridge filters, ceramic candles filters but also cyclone separators and others.

 These Particulate Emission Probes are used in all types of industries and processes, including: